Like, really good.

 10 Therefore David blessed the Lord in the presence of all the assembly.
 And David said: z“Blessed are you, O Lord, the God of Israel our father, forever and ever.
 11 aYours, O Lord, is the greatness and the power and the glory and the victory and the majesty, for all that is in the heavens and in the earth is yours.
 Yours is the kingdom, O Lord, and you are exalted as head aboveall.
 12 bBoth riches and honor come from you, and you rule over all. cIn your hand are power and might, and in your hand it is to make great and to give strength to all.
 13 And now we thank you, our God, and praise your glorious name.

 14 “But who am I, and what is my people, that we should be able thus to offer willingly?
 For all things come from you, and of your own have we given you.
 15 dFor we are strangers before you and sojourners, as all our fathers were.
-Our days on the earth areelike a shadow, and there is no abiding.5 16 Lord our God, all this abundance that we have provided for building you a house for your holy name comes from your hand and is all your own.
+Our days on the earth areelike a shadow, and there is no abiding.5 16 O Lord our God, all this abundance that we have provided for building you a house for your holy name comes from your hand and is all your own.
 17 I know, my God, fthat you test the heart and ghave pleasure in uprightness.
 In the uprightness of my heart I have freely offered all these things, and now I have seen your people, who are present here, offering freely and joyously to you.
-18 Lord, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.
+18 O Lord, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.
 19 hGrant to Solomon my son a whole heart that he may keep your commandments, your testimonies, and your statutes, performing all, and that he may ibuild the palace jfor which I have made provision.”

 20 Then David said to all the assembly, k“Bless the Lord your God.”
 And all the assembly blessed the Lord, the God of their fathers, land bowed their heads and paid homage to the Lord and to the king.
 21 And they offered sacrifices to the Lord, and on the next day offered burnt offerings to the Lord, 1,000 bulls, 1,000 rams, and 1,000 lambs, with their mdrink offerings, and sacrifices in abundance for all Israel.
 22 And they ate and drank before theLord on that day with great gladness.